stdware/qwindowkit/README.md

 #### Setup Window Components

-Then you can use `QWindowKit` data types and classes by importing it's URI:
+Then you can use `QWindowKit` data types and classes by importing its URI:

 ```qml
 import QtQuick 2.15